gucaselo/matplotlib/README.md

 ## Script
 Using Pymaceuticals animal study record which consisted of 249 mice with SCC tumor growth that were treated over a course of 45 days through a variety of drug regimens.
 Pymaceuticals' drug of interest, Capomulin was compared with other treatment regiments.
-A technical report was created based on multiple plots using the data collected using `Python`, `Pandas`, `Numpy`, `matplotlib.pyplot` and `scipy.stats' libraries.
+A technical report was created based on multiple plots using the data collected using `Python`, `Pandas`, `Numpy`, `matplotlib.pyplot` and `scipy.stats` libraries.

 ## Results
 The final report includes the following: